 Though back sleeping is the best for your spine, it has a few drawbacks:

-1. It’s not best for those with sleep apnea.
+1. It’s not advised for those with sleep apnea.
 Back sleeping may cause the tongue to block the breathing tube, so those with sleep apnea should not sleep on their backs.
 Instead, they should sleep on their side with legs straight.

-2. It’s not best for snorers.
+2. It’s not advised for snorers.
 Back sleeping can worsen snoring.
 Those who snore should sleep on their side with legs straight.

-3. It’s not best for pregnant women.
+3. It’s not advised for pregnant women.
 Pregnant women who sleep on their backs risk developing a myriad of health problems, from back pain to low blood pressure.
-Plus, the on-the-back position decreases blood circulation to the heart and the baby.
+Plus, the on-the-back position decreases blood circulation to the heart and the fetus.
 The best sleep position during pregnancy is sleeping on the side with legs bent.

 The next best option: on your side with legs straight

-For those who snore or have sleep apnea — or if you simply find sleeping on your back uncomfortable — side sleeping with your torso and legs straight is a great alternative.
+For those who snore or have sleep apnea — or if you simply find sleeping on your back uncomfortable — sleeping on your side with your torso and legs straight is a great alternative.
 This is the ideal sleeping pose for snorers and people with sleep apnea because it keeps your airways open.
 Adding a small pillow between your legs will also help keep your spine neutral.

 In third place: on your side with legs bent upwards

-Sleeping on your side with your legs bent upwards — also known as the fetal position — is the most common sleep pose (41 percent of adults sleep this way).
+Sleeping on your side with your legs bent upwards, also known as the fetal position, is the most common sleep pose — 41% of adults sleep this way.
 Though it’s a popular option, this posture prevents your neck and upper back from reaching a neutral position.
 The fetal position also promotes an uneven distribution of weight, which can cause sore joints and back pain.
 You can help reduce your odds of waking up in pain by keeping your bending angle relaxed as opposed to tucking your chin to your chest and pulling your knees up as high as they can go.